MoAwadalla/React-Template/README.md

 # React-Template
-A simple template for a react app based on: https://jscomplete.com/learn/1rd-reactful To Run:
+A simple template for a react app based on: https://jscomplete.com/learn/1rd-reactful \n

+Make sure to run:  ( $ npm install  ) in the directory before starting.

+To Run: \n
-$ npm run dev-server
+$ npm run dev-server \n
-$ npm run dev-bundle
+$ npm run dev-bundle \n